 which does the following:

-Note that these mappings respect the aliases which are usually placed at /etc/aliases
+Note that these mappings respect the aliases which are usually placed at /etc/aliases.

-file is written, you can run postmap
+Once the addressmap file is written, you can run postmap on the file:

 postmap /etc/postfix/addressmap

-Finally, a reference to the file can be added to /etc/postfix/main.cf
+Finally, a reference to the file can be added to /etc/postfix/main.cf in the virtual_maps configuration key:

 virtual_maps = hash:/etc/postfix/virtual/addressmap